Nash Pet Salon

 Location: Lexington, Kentucky

-The Nash Academy Administrative Office is located in Lexington, Kentucky, the "Horse Capital of the World."
+The Nash Academy headquarters is located in Lexington, Kentucky, the "Horse Capital of the World."

-Nash Academy Practical Skills Site is located in the Nash Pet Salon adjacent to the Nash Academy Administrative Office in Lexington, Kentucky.
+Nash Academy Practical Skills Site is located in the Nash Pet Salon.

 The Nash grooming and styling area is the ultimate in design and creativity for a pet grooming salon with well lighted stations that are designed for the ultimate in safety, sanitation, aesthetic appeal and organization.
 Each styling station is equipped with a large mirror, a counter to place hand tools, a lighted electric grooming table, a central vac system and an enclosed shelving unit for grooming tools and grooming products.
 The bathing room is designed for the comfort and safety of the bather and the dog.
 Each bathing station is designed with a safety temperature control for the water, various shampoo systems and bathing tubs of varied heights.
 The drying area is equipped with high velocity and stand dryers.
 The kennel drying units are computerized with temperature and time controls allowing a safe haven for dogs more suited to kennel drying than table drying.